Dreaming of flying high in the sky, wearing the crisp white pilot uniform, and being called “Captain”?

 We don’t just train pilots — we build careers, families, and futures.

-India is expected to become the third-largest aviation market in the world.
+- India is set to become the 3rd-largest aviation market in the world.

-Airlines like IndiGo, Air India, Akasa Air, and even private charters are hiring trained CPL holders.
+- Airlines like IndiGo, Air India, Akasa Air, and private charters are actively hiring CPL holders.

 ✈️ Most AOTians have started airline jobs within 12–18 months of completing CPL.